 during the race.

-17. STARTING GRID AND THE START OF THE RACES
+17. STARTING GRID AND THE START OF THE RACE

-The start order of the cars will be drawn by lot at the drivers´ briefing.
+The start order of the cars on starting grid is composed according to the last race results.
+Starting positions of new teams will be drawn by lot at the drivers´ briefing.
 Lots will be drawn

 separately for each division.
 The start order of the divisions is 6, 5, 4, 3, 2, 1.